Risk Sciences and Public Policy

 - Be familiar with the policy implications of the scientific relationships for reducing public health risks

 This certificate program is open to research scientists interested in bridging science and policy; public and private sector professionals who evaluate scientific data in the context of risk assessment and management; decision makers and risk-mangers, such as regulators, corporate executives, elected officials, economists, engineers, and lawyers; and those responsible for communicating risk, such as lobbyists, journalists, and non-governmental organizations.
-The certificate is also intended for students enrolled in any JHU graduate degree program, as well as students enrolled in the Johns Hopkins University undergraduate public health degree program.
+The certificate is also intended for students enrolled in any JHU graduate degree program, with the exception of the JHSPH MAS program, as well as students enrolled in the Johns Hopkins University undergraduate public health degree program.